Table of Contents

 How to Use Black Cumin Seeds in Your Kitchen

-Nigella sativa seeds aren’t just pretty—they pack flavor!
-With a nutty, slightly peppery taste, they’re a favorite in both savory and sweet dishes.
-Let’s break down how to use them like a pro:
+Nigella sativa seeds deliver a nutty, slightly peppery flavor that enhances both savory and sweet dishes.
+Here's how to use them effectively:

-- Breads & Flatbreads: Sprinkle them on top of naan, pita, or sesame bread before baking.
+- Breads & Flatbreads: Sprinkle on naan, pita, or sesame bread before baking.

-- Spice Blends: Add them to homemade curry powders or garam masala mixes.
+- Spice Blends: Add to curry powders or garam masala mixes.

-- Cheese & Yogurt: Stir crushed seeds into labneh or yogurt-based dips.
+- Cheese & Yogurt: Mix crushed seeds into labneh or yogurt dips.

-- Rice Dishes: Sauté them lightly in ghee before adding rice for extra depth.
+- Rice Dishes: Sauté in ghee before adding rice for aromatic complexity.

 Tip | Description |